 By the way, if you don’t know the terms “bicameral” and “bipartisan”, please look them up.
-Yes, you are entitled to your informed opinion.
+Yes, you are entitled to your opinion – your informed opinion.
 Informed…informed…INFORMED……that’s sorta important and useful.
 It’s a good thing to actually know what you’re talking about.
 It’s not “fake” or “elite”, it’s useful.

 If any of the assumptions above are true, what makes us think this was their first try?

-Maybe the un-urgency of the response to this cyber-attack has something to do with the culpability of the responders……in various buildings in Washington.
+Maybe the un-urgency of the response to this cyber-attack has something to do with the culpability of the responders……in various state capitols and various buildings in Washington.

-In business, when I was confused or uncertain about the people keeping an eye on business, I changed the eyes.
+In my business life, when I was confused or uncertain about the people keeping an eye on my business, I changed the eyes.

 It usually opened mine.